krasch/smart-assistants/recommender-system/README.md

     pip install -f requirements.txt

 You will also need some smart home dataset that the recommender system can be run on.
-To get started, it will be easiest to download and convert the smart home datasets collected by Tim van Kasteren et al. Please see the Readme file in the [datasets](datasets) directory for instructions.
+To get started, it will be easiest to download and convert the smart home datasets collected by van Kasteren et al. Please see the Readme file in the [datasets](datasets) directory for instructions.

 Quick usage
 ===========

-To compare the proposed system with a Naive Bayes classifier for the Kasteren "houseA" dataset run:
+To compare the proposed system with a Naive Bayes classifier using the Kasteren "houseA" dataset, run:

     cd src
     python run.py